estfernan/boost/README.md

 boost
 =====

-Bayesian Modeling of Spatial Transcriptomics Data.

-## Introduction

-The R package **boost** provides functions to detect spatially variable (SV) genes in spatial transcriptomics (ST) data.
+The R package **boost** (Bayesian Modeling of Spatial Transcriptomics Data) provides functions to detect spatially variable (SV) genes in spatial transcriptomics (ST) data.
 This package provides two novel Bayesian methods, as well as other standard procedures, for facilitating studies in spatial molecular profiling (SMP).

 ## Development